tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 The fieldSettingsForm() Function
 ````````````````````````````````
 The `fieldSettingsForm()` functions in the same was as the `storageSettingsForm()`
-function but for the field settings instead.
+function but for the field settings.

 The getConstraints() Function